 We recommend checking out Lemonade Insurance.
 A policy starts at $5/month for full coverage and you can literally get yourself setup on their phone app in 90 seconds, plus they do cool stuff like donate unused money to charities and charge a flat rate.
 As Lemonade customers ourselves, we think that they really are the best option.
 Learn more about Lemonade!

 Is it true that a new bar or a coffee shop opens every week in Bushwick?

 If Bushwick had a middle name, it would be “New Bar.”
-Follow our tag “New Places” to see what kinds of new places are popping up around you.
-Coffee shops, bars, restaurants are amongst the most frequent.
+There are always new places popping up around the neighborhood.
+Coffee shops, bars, and restaurants are amongst the most frequent.
 However, many places have closed as well.
 NYC’s hospitality scene is a jungle, so if you want to keep your favorite restaurant open, make sure you support their business and eat out locally.

 Do shop and eat out at “old” places, too.
 Bushwick prides itself in an amazing selection of taco places, Venezuelan, and Colombian eateries.
 Go find your favorites and become regulars.

 With so many bars, is Bushwick drunk all the time or do you guys also work out?